Python Developer · Data Background · Ready to Contribute

 My first completed Python project — a fully playable two-player Tic-Tac-Toe game that runs in the terminal.
 Built with logic for win detection, draw conditions, and input validation from scratch.

-A responsive single-page portfolio with dark mode, scroll animations, a playable game, and a contact form — built with vanilla HTML, CSS, and JavaScript.
+Read the full case study ↓A responsive single-page portfolio with dark mode, scroll animations, two playable games, and a working contact form — built entirely with vanilla HTML, CSS, and JavaScript.

 Technical skills, professional background, and where I'm heading